WCCA board, leaders begin strategic plan drafts to map out college's direction as listening tour concludes

 Western Nebraska Community College officials are identifying emerging trends of discussion from its listening tour as they begin to draft a new five-year strategic plan for the service area.

-WNCC interim president John Marrin told the Star-Herald the information will be compiled into an academic master plan.
+WNCC interim president John Marrin told the Gering Courier the information will be compiled into an academic master plan.

 “We have put all of the information together that we have received and we’ve actually titled that ‘emerging trends,’” Marrin said.
 “Basically, what we’re looking at from each of our listening tours and trying to get some major themes that we have heard from our communities about what their real needs are and what courses and programs we should be considering moving forward.”